jonafrank/auth0-lumen/README.md

 AUTH0_CLIENT_SECRET=XXXXX

 # The redirect URI.
-# Should be the same that the one configure in the route to handle the
+# Should be a route to the callback implementation.
-# 'Auth0\Lumen\Http\Auth0Controller@callback'
 AUTH0_REDIRECT_URI=http://<host>/auth0/callback

 # Persistence Configuration